mullazeeshan/mullazeeshan/README.md

 I'm a Data Science practitioner and computer programmer with an avid interest lies in applied ML | DL | NLP.

 When in times of leisure,
 - ⚡ Fun fact: I love to cook, spend my time learning, discovering new technologies and watching tech videos, but sometimes I also like to enjoy real life moments. and self-help and varied interest for gaming or variety of sports..
 I am usually found pursuing a MooC or reading a book to gain knowledge about the stuff that I don't know or with the intention of deep diving into stuff that I already now.
+- 🌱 I'm currently learning phases of working with SDLC, Data Science Life cycle, exploring python and its functionalities.
+- 🤔 I’m looking for help with improving my understanding of ML algo, DSA, MLops.
-- 👯 I’m looking to collaborate on machine learning and natural language projects, DL Computer vision too interests me and healthcareNLP.
+- 👯 I’m looking to collaborate on machine learning and natural language projects, hackathons, DL Computer vision too interests me and healthcare NLP.
-- 💬 Ask me about ml, bigdata, deep learning, nlp, healthcare, finance.
+- 💬 Ask me about anything related to tech and work related to it.

 <h2 style="text-align:center">Social Profiles</h2>